How To Overcome Fear Of Loss In Trading (3 Tips And Hacks)

 Why?

 What is a small size?
-A small size implies that you have detachment from money.
-If you have a loss, you are indifferent.
-This is extremely important when you start out.
+A small size implies detachment from money.
+If you lose, you are indifferent.
+This is extremely important when you start.

-Unfortunately, most of us have a tendency to become overconfident after a period of good results.
+Unfortunately, most people tend to become overconfident after a period of good results.
 Overconfidence in trading is bad.

 How to overcome fear of loss in trading: trade mechanically

 Our next best advice is to employ mechanical trading strategies.
-If you have done proper backtesting and out-of-sample testing, the job is done.
+The job is done if you have done proper backtesting and out-of-sample testing.

 Your only task is to start and stop your systems with your trading software.
 This, and including a small trading size, is the key to mastering the art of the trade.